Drop structure

 The spillway of Leasburg Diversion Dam, part of the Rio Grande Project, is an example of a vertical hard basin, the most basic form of a drop structure, designed to dissipate energy.

-A drop structure, also known as a grade control, sill, or weir, is a manmade structure, typically small and built on minor streams, or as part of a dam's spillway, to pass water to a lower elevation while controlling the energy and velocity of the water as it passes over.
+A drop structure, also known as a grade control, bed sill, check dam, or weir, is a manmade structure, typically small and built on minor streams, or as part of a dam's spillway, to pass water to a lower elevation while controlling the energy and velocity of the water as it passes over.
 Unlike most dams, drop structures are usually not built for water impoundment, diversion, or raising the water level.
 Mostly built on watercourses with steep gradients, they serve other purposes such as water oxygenation and erosion prevention.

+Terminology

+Lenzi et al. (2003) states that the term "sill" applies to the lower structures (less than 1.5-2 m in height), and "check-dam" is used for taller ones.

 Typical designs

 This grouted sloping boulder drop on Trabuco Creek in California is almost entirely covered by floodwater.

 The canal spillway of Laguna Diversion Dam, shown here, uses a baffle chute drop structure to pass water to a lower elevation.

 Drop structures can be classified into three different basic types: vertical hard basin, grouted sloping boulder, and baffle chute.
 Each type is built depending on water flow, steepness of the site, and location.